adamchlebek/WebAPI/README.md

 ## Overview

-This project is to familiarize yourself with TypeScript and HTML.
+This project is to familiarize yourself with WebAPIs and HTML/TS.

 ## Production URL

-To view the production URL, visit [https://tshtml.vercel.app/](https://tshtml.vercel.app/)!
+To view the production URL, visit [https://ball-dont-lie.vercel.app/](https://ball-dont-lie.vercel.app/)!